 That’s the key.
 Roasting vegetables adds a crispy texture and a savory, caramelized flavor.
 Doesn’t that sound good?
 Now let’s throw cheese into the mix to make it even better.

 I am truly in love with this recipe because it combines two of my absolute favorite things: roasted broccoli and homemade cheese sauce.
 The sauce is very similar to the one I use with homemade macaroni and cheese.

-Ingredients For Roasted Broccoli with Cheese Sauce
+How to Make Broccoli with Cheese Sauce

 - Dry mustard

 - Half-and-half– If you need a substitute for half-and-half, it’s simple to make half & half at home!
 Just combine 3/4 cup whole milk and 1/4 cup heavy cream, OR 2 tablespoons of melted butter stirred into 1 cup of whole milk.

 - Gruyere cheese

 I want to focus more on the step-by-step process of making broccoli with cheese sauce, so I’m keeping this straightforward.
 Here’s what you do:

 - Get the oven very hot (425-450 degrees F is standard for roasting) and line a sheet pan with parchment or foil for easy cleanup.

 - Toss the broccoli with olive oil, salt and pepper.